buzanits/booosta-datatable/README.md

-# Dataobjects module for the Booosta PHP Framework
+# HTML and JS Datatable for Booosta PHP Framework

-This module provides data objects funtionallity for the Booosta PHP Framework.
-Data objects are some kind of model in Booosta.
-A data objects represents a database row in a particular table.
-The data can be manipulated and saved/deleted via the object methods.
+This module provides a JS datatable for PHP Booosta which uses datatables.net

 Booosta allows to develop PHP web applications quick.
 It is mainly designed for small web applications.
 It does not provide a strict MVC distinction.
 Although the MVC concepts influence the framework.
 Templates,